 The first Advanced Team Coaching Course Open Edition started March 2015 in Berlin and the first coaches received their certificate of participation in May.
 In 2016, further classes were held in Germany and South Africa.
 We are now expanding to four locations for 2017, with the target of adding more.
 Please contact us if you need more information about future opportunities.

 Part 1: Training

 The focus of the first day is mainly on Personal Coaching techniques and the understanding of Systemic Coaching.
-The Goal is to expose people to the difference between "coaching" a sport team and coaching individuals by helping them to unlock their potential and achieve their own goals.
+The goal is to expose people to the difference between "coaching" a sports team and coaching individuals by helping them to unlock their potential and achieve their own goals.

 The focus of the second day is on understanding the foundation of a Team, and realizing how many more factors we have to consider when coaching teams; most of those factors are not under our control but we can influence the environment in which the teams work, so that they will be able to change most of their constraints, if really empowered to do so.
 The rest of the days focus on introducing the idea of Facilitation as a more structured and comprehensive matter than just running stand-ups.

 - Observation techniques

 - Facilitation techniques